zhangy191/slim/README.md

 # slim
-the simplified version slideshow with custom number of displaying slides and scrolling slides.
+a simple slideshow with custom number of slides to display and swipe.

 Responsive & Mobile Friendly.
 Inspired by slick.js.